rust-lang/rfcs/text/0000-sized-hierarchy.md

 implement `Copy` but given that `Copy` is a supertrait of `Sized`, they cannot be `Copy` without being `Sized`, and aren't `Sized`.

-Introducing a hierarchy of `Sized` traits will enable `Copy` to be a supertrait of the trait for types whose size is known statically at runtime, and therefore enable these types to be `Copy` and function correctly without special cases in the type system.
+Introducing a `const Sized` trait will enable `Copy` to be implemented for those types whose size is known statically only at runtime, function correctly without special cases in the type system.
 See [rfcs#3268: Scalable Vectors][rfc_scalable_vectors].

 ## Unsized types and extern types
 [unsized-types-and-extern-types]: #unsized-types-and-extern-types